Bahlika (king)

-Bahlika (Sanskrit: बाह्लिक), also spelled as Vahlika, was the king of Bahlika kingdom.
-He was the elder brother of Shantanu, who was a king of Hastinapur and the uncle of Bhishma.
-He was the oldest warrior to fight in the Kurukshetra War.
-He had a son, Somadatta and a daughter Pauravi, and grandsons, Bhurishravas, Bhuri and Shala by his son and Avagaha and Nandaka were the grandsons by his daughter, Somadatta had a daughter who married the Kashi king Abhibhu, who along with him fought on the side of the Kaurava army in the Kurukshetra War.
-He was slain by Bhima on the 14th day of the war when it continued after sunset.
-According to Yudhishthira, Bahlika's only wish was that there should be peace among the Bhāratas.
-He is mentioned in the Hindu epic Mahabharata.
+Bahlika (बाह्लिक), also spelled Vahlika or Balhika, was a king of the Bahlika kingdom mentioned in Hindu literature, most notably the Mahabharata.
+He was the second son of King Pratipa of the Lunar dynasty and the elder brother of Shantanu, who later became the king of Kuru Kingdom and the father of Bhishma.
+Bahlika was also a prominent elder of the Kaurava lineage and participated in the events leading up to and during the Kurukshetra War.

+Biography

-Kuru Prince and accession to the throne
+Accession to the throne

-Bahlika was the second of the three sons of Pratipa and his wife Sunanda, the king and queen of Hastinapur.
-With his eldest son Devapi set to inherit, Pratipa gifted some newly-conquered land (though in some versions of the story, this is the land Jarasandha gifted Bahlika for agreeing not to join Panchal in a war against Magdha) to his second son; the land was given the name Bahlika as a result.
+Bahlika was the second of the three sons of Pratipa and his wife Sunanda, the king and queen of Hastinapura.
+With his eldest son Devapi set to inherit, Pratipa gifted some newly-conquered land (though in some versions of the story, this is the land Jarasandha gifted Bahlika for agreeing not to join Panchala in a war against Magadha) to his second son; the land was given the name Bahlika as a result.
 However, due to leprosy, Pratipa's eldest son Devapi refused to ascend the throne and retired into the woods to perform penance.
-Shantanu then became the crown prince and upon Pratipa's death became the king of Hastinapur, with Bahlika's blessing.
+Shantanu then became the crown prince and upon Pratipa's death became the king of Hastinapura, with Bahlika's blessing.

+Family

+Bahlika had a son named Somadatta, who in turn had several sons, including Bhurishravas, Bhuri, and Shala.
+According to Harivamsha, He also had a daughter—Pauravi (also called Rohini)—who married Vasudeva of the Yadava clan.
+Rohini is identified as the mother of Balarama and Subhadra.
+Pauravi's sons included Avagaha and Nandaka.
+Somadatta's daughter was married to the king of Kashi, Abhibhu, who later fought on the Kaurava side during the Kurukshetra War.

 Before the Kurukshetra War

-Bahlika is present at the Rangboomi where Kurus show the skills they had learned from Dronacharya and Kripacharya.
-He is also present at Yudhishthira's appointment as the crown prince.
-When Yudhishthira does the Rajasuya sacrifice in order to become an emperor, it is Nakula who extends a challenge/request to his great-grandfather's brother.
-Bahlika willingly accepted Yudhishthira's authority and attends the coronation, gifting him a chariot that was made from pure gold.
-Bahlika along with his family attended the game of dice between Duryodhana and Yudhishthira.
+Bahlika was present at significant events in the Kuru dynasty, including the demonstration of martial skills by the Kuru princes and the coronation of Yudhishthira as crown prince.
+During the Rajasuya yajna of Yudhishthira, Bahlika acknowledged his authority and presented him with a golden chariot.
+He also attended the infamous dice game that led to the Pandavas' exile.

+Later, Bahlika sought to dissuade both the Kauravas and the Pandavas from engaging in war, advocating for peace among the Bharatas.
+However, once hostilities commenced, he aligned himself with the Kauravas.

 During the Kurukshetra War

 Bahlika and his kingdom fought on the side of Duryodhana during the war.
 Bhishma considered him to be an Atirathi.
 On the first day, Bahlika fought against Dhrishtaketu.
-On the ninth day, Bhima destroyed Bahlika's chariot; however, he was saved by Laxmana.
+On the ninth day, Bhima destroyed Bahlika's chariot; however, he was saved by Lakshmana Kumara.
 On the thirteenth day, he participated in the killing of Abhimanyu (he is not mentioned as an active participant, and is assumed to be a silent bystander).
 On the fourteenth day, he fought against the Upapandavas and Shikhandi, simultaneously, resisting them.